MattAFRL/abtestgen/README.md

-# A Multivariate Testing Library for Android...
+# An AB Testing Library for Android...
 ...that makes writing simple tests simpler by using annotations.

 ##How it works